-If you want to protect your car’s paint from the elements and other unforeseen things — scratches and dings — washing it regularly and applying a good wax are key.
-Wax acts as a protective coating that’s applied to the top layer of paint.
-Waxing a car not only creates a layer to protect the clear coat, but it also helps fill in any tiny imperfections.
+If you want to protect your car’s paint from the elements and other unforeseen things -- including scratches and dings -- you'll want to wash it regularly and apply a good wax.
+Wax serves as a protective coating on the top layer of paint.
+Waxing a car not only creates a layer to protect the clear coat but also helps fill in any tiny imperfections.

-There are a variety of different waxes on the market and all of them do similar things, but in different ways.
+There are various car waxes on the market and all of them do similar things but in different ways.
 Some waxes are easy to apply, while others will take you hours to put on and buff off.
 While one would assume that putting more effort into something would equate to a better look, that’s not always the case.
-Companies have made drastic improvements in technology, making spray-on waxes just as good as traditional waxes that come out of a tin.
-It’s the same thing with pricing: an expensive wax doesn’t mean a better finish.
+Companies have made dramatic improvements to their waxes over the years, making spray-on waxes that are just as good as traditional waxes that come out of a tin.
+It’s the same thing with pricing: An expensive wax doesn’t mean a better finish.

-To make your car look like it’s just rolled off the showroom floor, here are the best waxes available today.
+To make your car look like it’s just rolled off the showroom floor, we've curated a list of the best waxes available today.

 Meguiar’s Ultimate Liquid Wax

 Meguiar’s is a titan when it comes to automotive products to keep your car clean and shiny.
-The company’s Ultimate Liquid Wax is one of the better all-rounders available.
+The company's Ultimate Liquid Wax is one of the better all-rounders available on the market.
 It’s easy to apply, lasts a long time, and gives cars a mirror-like shine.
 What we really like about this wax is how easy it is to apply.
-Meguiar’s claims that this product can be applied in direct sunlight, which is usually a no-no for waxes.
+Meguiar claims that this product can be applied in direct sunlight, which is usually a no-no for waxes.
 It won’t leave a white residue on trim or plastic pieces, either.
 This kit comes with an applicator pad and a microfiber towel, so you get everything you need in one place.